kaelzhang/neuron.js/README.md

 # Neuron [![Build Status](https://travis-ci.org/kaelzhang/neuron.svg?branch=master)](https://travis-ci.org/kaelzhang/neuron)

+First of all, **neuron is not designed for human developers to use directly**.
+Most usually, it works together with [cortex](https://github.com/kaelzhang/cortex).

 Neuron is a very simple [CommonJS](http://wiki.commonjs.org) module loader which is used by [dianping.com](http://www.dianping.com), and will be more powerful if working with [Cortex](https://github.com/kaelzhang/cortex).

 > Neurons are the core components of the nervous system.
 They processes and transmits chemical signals to others as well as javascript modules work with others by passing runtime objects.